Charles Silverstein: Biography

-Charles C. Silverstein was born at Beth-El Hospital to a Jewish family in Brooklyn, New York, on April 23, 1935.
+Charles C. Silverstein was born at Beth-El Hospital to a Jewish family in Brooklyn, New York City, on April 23, 1935.
 His father was a newspaper deliveryman, and his mother was a homemaker.
 He recalled his family experiencing antisemitism early in his life.
 The family attempted to move to Los Angeles in 1946.
 There his father was fired; he recalled that his father's co-workers had threatened strike action if the boss would not fire "that Jew".
 After this, the family moved back to Brooklyn.
 Silverstein studied education at the State University of New York at New Paltz, receiving his degree in 1959.
 He then became a teacher at Chatsworth Avenue School, an elementary school in Larchmont, for six years.

-He studied at The City University of New York in clinical psychology for three years, but later became a student at Rutgers University.
+He attended high school at the School of Industrial Art in Manhattan, New York City.
+He then studied at the City College of New York in clinical psychology for three years, but later became a student at Rutgers University.
 He joined the Gay Activists Alliance (GAA) in 1972; he later remarked that it was "an organization that many people will tell you it saved their lives, and I think it did for me."
 He also led student protests against the Vietnam War.
 In 1973, as a Rutgers University graduate student and member of the GAA, he provided a key testimony (in which he utilized satire) to the American Psychological Association opposing the classification of homosexuality as a mental illness.
 Silverstein was one of several speakers who attended the panel: while he provided testimony from a psychologist's perspective, Jean O'Leary gave testimony at the same event from a commoner's perspective.
 In a 2003 interview he said, "I threw back at them their diagnoses over the decades and how funny it all sounds now, and pointed out that their fun had hurt a lot of people."
 That same year, Silverstein came out as gay to his mother.